webhooq/webhooq/README.md

 *************
 Using Webhook
 =============
-   *   Webhooq uses the same primatives as AMQP: Exchanges, Queues and Routing Keys.
+   *   Webhooq uses AMQP-inspired primitives: Exchanges, Queues and Routing Keys.
    *   Exchanges come in three types: direct, topic, and fanout.
-   *   Exchanges and Queues are identified by a URL-safe name.
+   *   Exchanges and Queues are identified by a URL-safe name string.
-   *   Queues are bound to an Exchange with a routing key.
+   *   Queues are bound to an Exchange with a Routing Key.
-   *   Messages are published to an exchange with a routing key.
+   *   Messages are published to an Exchange with a Routing Key.

 Exchanges